-Anyone that owns an Alexa device knows just how much the intelligent voice assistant is capable of.
-You can ask the assistant about the weather, request a song, interact with your favorite smart home equipment, or play some fun trivia games with your smart devices.
+If you own an Alexa device, you probably have an idea of some of the amazing things the assistant can do.
+You can ask Alexa about the weather, request a song, interact with your favorite smart home equipment, or play some fun trivia games with your smart devices.

-Alexa skills are small apps you can download to add functionalities to your smart devices.
+Alexa skills are small, free apps you can download to add functionalities to your smart devices.
 You can install skills to use voice commands to call an Uber, get Alexa to read you a bedtime story, or turn Alexa into a cooking assistant.

 As Alexa users ourselves, we’ve compiled some of the best and most useful skills that you can add to your Alexa today.
 Also, check out Amazon Echo deals going on now if you want to upgrade.